-Indonesia says it will regulate cultivation, export of herbal kratom products
+Indonesia says it will regulate Kratom cultivation and Export

-JAKARTA, June 20 (Reuters) – Indonesia announced on Thursday plans to regulate the cultivation and export of kratom, a substance praised for its relieving properties but listed as a drug of concern by the U.S.
+JAKARTA, June 20 (Reuters) – Indonesia announced on Thursday plans to regulate the Kratom cultivation and export, a substance praised for its relieving properties but listed as a drug of concern by the U.S.

-Moeldoko, the president’s chief of staff, highlighted that the new controls on kratom, a native Southeast Asian tree leaf, aim to improve product quality.
+Moeldoko, the president’s chief of staff, highlighted that the new controls on kratom cultivation, a native Southeast Asian tree leaf, aim to improve product quality.
 “Several of our exporters faced rejections due to contamination,” he stated.

 In the Indonesian region of Borneo, kratom has been grown and consumed for generations as a traditional remedy for various ailments.
 The leaves are also widely cultivated, sold, and exported across Southeast Asia.